 Company policies as defined in this book are to be followed by all employees.
-Failure to do so may result in verbal and/or written reprimand or more severe corrective action including time off without pay or dismissal, at the Company's discretion.
+Failure to do so may result in disciplinary action, up to or including discharge.
+Repeated violations are more likely to force the Company to suspend or terminate employment.